-Holy Cross Academy provides many extracurricular and co-curricular activities for our students.
-In living out our mission to educate the whole child, we offer many opportunities for our children to develop their many talents and God-given gifts.
+Holy Cross Academy provides a variety of extracurricular and co-curricular activities for our students.
+In living out our mission to form saints, scholars, and leaders we offer many opportunities for our students to develop their many talents and God given gifts.

 Mrs. Laurie Kendall, contact at email@example.com

 Students in grades 3 & 4 may sign up for keyboarding lessons.
 Lessons are held during class time.
 Students participate in the Christmas and Spring Concerts.

 Middle School art club is a place for students to:

 use our artistic gifts to contribute in multiple ways to our school community.

 Creative Crusaders is an elementary school club that challenges and engages our little Einsteins to think outside of the box with fun projects, presentations, and activities.